 Coors Brewery Tour

-"Taste the Rockies!"
-Coors Brewery, the world's largest brewing site still uses the same Rocky Mountain spring water that Adolph Coors discovered in 1873.
+"Taste the Rockies!" on a tour at Golden's Coors Brewery.
+The world's largest brewing site still uses the same Rocky Mountain spring water that Adolph Coors discovered in 1873.
 Free tours show every step in the brewing process, and end with free samples for those over 21.

 Celestial Seasonings Tour